 Use the Lexology Navigator tool to compare the answers in this article with those for other jurisdictions.

-What are the limits on patentability?
 Generally speaking, an invention is patentable if it is not contrary to public order or accepted principles of morality.
-The following subject matter is not patentable:
+Further, the following subject matter is not patentable:

 - mathematic and scientific discoveries or theories;